balandinodidonato/Sound_Design_Internship_21_22/Readme.md

 Project Folder (In this case the repository folder EG C:/github)/Sound_Design_Internship_21_22/Assets/Wwise/Deployment/Plugins/Windows/x86_64/DSP/

 # Set-Up Instructions
-In order to use this repository you must first install all the correct software.
+Follow these steps to use this repository.
 ### 1. Git & Git LFS
 https://git-scm.com <p>
 Download the Git from the link above. <p>